-- Click the Confirm Plan Change button and you should see 'The account was successfully updated.'
+- Click Confirm Plan Change and you should be notified that "The account was successfully updated."

-Alternatively, you can go the Settings page for the account, and click on the 'delete this account' link to stop using Tracker completely.
+Alternatively, you can go the Settings page for the account, and click delete this account to stop using Tracker completely.
 However, please print or save any receipts you might need on your Plans & Billing page before doing so.

 When you downgrade to the free plan, you aren't credited for previous payments made and we don't offer refunds.
 So, to get the benefit of your current payment, we advise waiting until just before your next payment is due to downgrade.